foxcpp/maddy/CONFIG_REFERENCE.md

   Allow plaintext authentication over unprotected (unencrypted) connections.
 Use only for testing!

+* `submission`
+  When no pipeline is specified - use submission pipeline instead of relay.
+  You should use it for Submission protocol endpoints.

 * `io_debug`
   Write all protocol commands from clients and responses to stderr.